The Perfect Pitch

 “Emotion trumps reason” Simon Sinek

-My thought on this?
-Even in this highly digital age, people engage people, not paper or product.
+My thoughts on this?
+Even in this highly digital age, people engage people, not paper or products.
 In the words of Simon Sinek, ’emotion trumps reason’, so you’re in the room to answer their ‘why?’
 Why choose you?

-I’m going to cover just 3 of many elements:
+I’m going to cover just three of many elements:

 • Prepare